greyr8trader/ict-analysis/rulebook/04_pd_arrays.md

 - An FVG is confirmed after an MSS when the next candle fails to fully overlap.
 - Entries SHOULD be taken as price retraces into the FVG.
 - For indices, FVGs are best identified on 3m, 2m, or 1m charts.

+## FVG Requirement

+- A valid setup REQUIRES a Fair Value Gap to form after the MSS.
+- If no FVG forms, the setup is INVALID.
+- Price MAY retrace into the same FVG multiple times.